cato-droid/team-project_generative_agents/notes_test_outputs/notes.md

 ->no gpu support for gpt4all yet
 -> tried to use mlcllm, but failed to run it

 -> now trying to implement llama2 with gpu
 -> trying to implement it with litellm
+-> need to rum llama2/ollama on a server?
+-> how do we actually get the model and run it on a server so we can then access it from the gpt_structure?

 Tasks for later